I find it strange that never once in their daily conversations does this all-knowing God suggest basic empathy as a possible course of action.

-One for the challenges of being a nonfiction writer is that you can’t tell half of your friends when you’ve finally gotten published.
-Chances are they did something stupid you spent several weeks of your time and talent judging them for it.
+One of the challenges of being a nonfiction writer is that you can’t tell half of your friends when you’ve finally gotten published.
+They probably did something stupid and you spent several weeks worth of your time and talent judging them for it.

 How many of these cardio classes do I have to endure before my depression is cured?

 Nope, I was eating my feelings.
 Loyalty had nothing to do with it.